 - Tax Professionals Warned of New Scam to “Unlock” Tax Software Accounts.

 - A phishing scheme mimicking software providers targets tax professionals.

 - Criminals target tax professionals to steal data such as PTINs, EFINs or e-Service passwords.

 - Bogus email asks tax professionals to update their IRS e-services portal information and Electronic Filing Identification Numbers (EFINs).

-Tax professionals should review Publication 4557, Safeguarding Taxpayer Data, A Guide for Your Business, which provides a checklist to help safeguard information and enhance security.
+Tax professionals should review Publication 4557, Safeguarding Taxpayer Data, A Guide for Your Business (PDF), which provides a checklist to help safeguard information and enhance security.